 Like-minded followers of Jesus tend to gather in like-minded churches, denominations, and religious groups centered on sameness of doctrine and dogma based on human knowledge.
 Like-spirited followers of Jesus tend to gather without borders with like-spirited other followers of Jesus centered on Jesus alone and their vital, eternal relationship with Him and Holy Spirit.

-I invite you also to read a companion teaching on this website: Religious Dogma
+I invite you also to read 2 companion teaching on this website: Religious Dogma and God and Religion

 Life Enrichment Services, Inc